dojo/docs/djConfig.rst

 * By specifying its properties in the djConfig="..." attribute of the <script> element in which the dojo core gets included in the document (but see the **warning** below)
 * By explicitly creating the djConfig object BEFORE including the dojo core (i.e. dojo.js)
-* By inclusion within a custom build using the builder tool included in the Dojo Toolbox
+* By inclusion within a custom build.

 Each of these methods will be explained now.